devcode961/spring-boot-k8s-local-minikube/README.md

 ```
 host.docker.internal as the host name in your connection string
 ```
+Please use host.docker.internal for your local development environment only, not for production environment.

 to connect to a database running on the host machine from a container.